SumanRoy004/Industrial-Training-DataSpace-Academy/data analysis IRIS flower,IPL and Life Expectancy Datasets/Readme.md

-- ## Data Analysis of IRIS flower,IPL and Life Expectancy Datasets
+- ## Data Analysis of IRIS flower,IPL and Life Expectancy Datasets using Statistical tools